Modern Day Pankhursts

 One of my biggest sources of Manc pride is that I come from the same city as the Suffragettes.
 It’s not really a coincidence that these trail-blazing feminists came from the city that birthed the industrial revolution.
 As the Suffragettes were chaining themselves to gates, the Northern city had a surplus of female workers.
 Women were becoming productive members of society and finally felt empowered to ask for more, both in the workplace and simply as people.
 The right to be equal, the right to vote.

 I’ve always been a feminist.
 To me it’s like saying I’ve always eaten food and drank water.
 Feminism = equality, so I’m always down for whatever can bring more equal opportunities for both sexes.

 But being a feminist doesn’t exempt me from becoming a delusional optimist.
-I am often to quick to see good news as the whole story and shy away from darker, lingering facts.
-I want to the world to be better, so I search for facts that support my views instead of challenging them.
+I am often too quick to see good news as the whole story and shy away from darker, lingering facts.
+I want the world to be better, so I search for facts that support my views instead of challenging them.